aws/sagemaker-sparkml-serving-container/README.md

 Sagemaker SparkML Serving Container
 ===================================

 SageMaker SparkML Serving Container lets you deploy an Apache Spark ML Pipeline in [Amazon SageMaker](https://aws.amazon.com/sagemaker/) for real-time, batch prediction and inference pipeline use-cases.
+The container can be used to deploy a Spark ML Pipeline outside of SageMaker as well.
 It is powered by open-source [MLeap](https://github.com/combust/mleap) library.

 ![Build Status](https://tinyurl.com/y8wdoq3h)